The 19th National Health Summit

 - Supporting primary care and building on what works

-- Culture, training and development: Supporting recruitment and retention
+- Culture, training and development: The changes needed to improve retention in the HSE

 - Leaders and decision-makers in healthcare management and delivery